ebzzry/ebzzry.github.io/en/fkd/lambda-calculus.md

 2. Spell out the equivalent functional notation.
 3. Apply `(λsz.z)` to `y` substituting the bound variable `s` to `y`.
 4. Apply `(λz.z)` to `z` substituting the bound variable `z` to `z`.
-5. Evaluation stops, and `(λyz.y(z))` is returned, which is the number 1.
+5. Evaluation stops and `(λyz.y(z))` is returned, which is the number 1.

 ### <a name="addition"></a> Addition

 What if you wanted to perform `2+3`?
-Fortunately, the successor function will do that for you.
+Fortunately, the successor function can do that for you.
 You express that as `2S3`, where you replace `+` as the infix operator.
 The addition function is defined
 as: